abassgit/Data_Analytics/README.md

 # Data_Analytics
-Portfolio of various capstone projects
+Portfolio of various capstone projects on R-Studio on my personal computer Scritps are written in R Language